fleetdm/fleet/docs/Configuration/fleet-server-configuration.md

 # Fleet server configuration

+Fleet server configuration options update the internals of the Fleet server (MySQL database, Redis, etc.).
+Modifying these options requires restarting your Fleet server.

+Only self-managed users and customers can modify this configuration.
+If you're a managed-cloud customer, please reach out to Fleet about modifying the configuration.

-You can specify configuration options in the following formats:
+You can Fleet server specify configuration options in the following formats:

 1. YAML file
 2. Environment variables